 – depending on the volume and structure of funds raised (quantitative and qualitative boundaries).

-– minimization of free funds on deposit accounts;
+– minimizing available funds in deposit accounts;

-– pursuing a flexible interest rate policy;
+– implementation of a flexible interest rate policy;

 – development of banking services and improvement of the quality and culture of customer service.

-Each of the stages of the formation of the deposit policy of a commercial bank is directly related to the others and is mandatory for the formation of an optimal deposit policy and the correct organization of the deposit process.
-Various structural subdivisions of the bank take part in the process of developing the mechanism of the bank's deposit policy.
+Each of the stages in the formation of a commercial bank’s deposit policy is directly related to the others and is mandatory for the formation of an optimal deposit policy and the correct organization of the deposit process.
+Various structural divisions of the bank take part in the process of developing the bank’s deposit policy mechanism.
 In the context of this issue, it should also be noted that an important factor determining the liquidity of a bank is the quality of its deposit base.
 The criterion for the quality of deposits is their stability.
-The larger the stable part of the deposits, the higher the bank's liquidity, since the accumulated resources in this part do not leave the bank.
-An increase in the stable part of deposits reduces the bank's need for liquid assets, as it implies the renewal of the bank's liabilities.
+The larger the stable part of deposits, the higher the liquidity of the bank, since in this part the accumulated resources do not leave the bank.
+An increase in the stable portion of deposits reduces the bank's need for liquid assets, as it implies the renewability of the bank's liabilities.

 Figure 4 – Scheme of formation of the deposit policy of a commercial bank

-Subjective issues include:
+Subjective problems include:

 – scale of activity and weak capital base of Russian commercial banks;